 Property Management Blog

-Arizona Residential Landlord and tenant Act helps protect both parties involved in a lease or rental agreement.
+Arizona Residential Landlord and Tenant Act helps protect both parties involved in a lease or rental agreement.
 In Arizona, these laws are outlined in the Arizona Landlord Tenant Act.

 In this post, we are giving you a basic overview of the Arizona residential landlord and tenant law, including the rights and obligations of a landlord and renter.